samuelxyz/motlb/README.md

 Basically I'm learning C++ by coding a game.
 This game was originally my final project for AP Computer Science in high school, and I wrote the first version in Java.

+## New comments:

+Keyboard controls are used for now; I'm undecided on whether I'll ever add graphical controls. (wxWidgets maybe?)

 ## Original description:

 This is a game about little boxes, "units," that fight each other in teams.